jorgeah92/Music_Generative_Adversarial_Network/README.md

 ## This repo contains all of the code used and tested for our final project for w251 Spring 2021

-The repo is split into various folder to help organize our content:
+The repo is split into various folder to help organize our content.
+Each folder has its on Readme with descriptions of the content files:
 * Gener_songs - contains samples of generated songs from our models
 * maestro-v3.0.0 - the Maestro dataset from Google
 * Parsed_data - contains code for various ways of parsing the maestro and a saved numpy array of the parsed maestro files